cgsdesign/README-Gen/output/README.md

-# README-Gen
+# Test Project
 ![license](https://img.shields.io/badge/MIT-License-brightgreen)

 ## Description

-For this project I worked solely in JS using Node.js to create a fully functioning README pull though in line commands.
+Test: For this project I worked solely in JS using Node.js to create a fully functioning README pull though in line commands.
 Using a series of prompts, the program collect user feedback about their project.
 The information is then run through another function to generate a .md template based on the users feedback.

 ## Table of Contents (Optional)
 * [Installation](#installation)